-Conversely, investors will stay away from countries in which investor protection is weak (Rudiger Dornbusch 2000, p.
-92).
-Table 3 shows that the eighteen emerging economies that liberalized their stock markets rank lower than developed countries on five commonly used measures of investor protection: the rule of law, efficiency of the judicial system, contract repudiation, expropriation risk, and the accounting system.
-Weak investor protection decreases effective returns, thereby reducing the incentive for capital to flow from rich to poor countries (Shleifer and Daniel Wolfenzon 2002).
-Because investors in emerging economies receive less protection than their counterparts in rich countries, lifting restrictions on capital inflows may generate smaller changes in asset prices and capital flows than would occur if emerging economies gave investors the same average level of protection they receive in developed economies.
+Conversely, investors will stay away from countries in which investor protection is weak (Dornbusch, 2000).
+Table 3 shows the 18 emerging economies that liberalized their stock markets rank lower than developed countries on every commonly used measure of investor protection: the rule of law, efficiency of the judicial system, contract repudiation, expropriation risk, and the accounting system.
+Weak investor protection decreases effective returns, thereby reducing the incentive for capital to flow from rich to poor countries (Shleifer and Wolfenzon, 2002).23 Because minority shareholders in emerging economies receive less protection than their counterparts in rich countries, lifting restrictions on capital inflows may generate smaller changes in asset prices and capital flows than would occur if emerging economies gave minority shareholders the same average level of protection they receive in developed economies.